 Article

-作者: Feuerstadt, Paul ; Bullock, Jeffrey S ; Pardi, Darrell S ; El-Nachef, Najwa ; Bullock, Jeffrey S. ; Fischer, Monika ; McGill, Sarah K ; Borody, Thomas J. ; Davis, Ian ; Kassam, Zain ; Orenstein, Robert ; Louie, Thomas ; Silverman, Michael ; Grinspan, Ari ; Allegretti, Jessica R ; Pardi, Darrell S. ; Allegretti, Jessica R. ; Van Hise, Nick W. ; Khanna, Sahil ; Kelly, Colleen R. ; Misra, Bharat ; Borody, Thomas J ; Kelly, Colleen R ; Hota, Susy ; Khanna S, Sahil ; Budree, Shrish ; Yen, Eugene ; Van Hise, Nick W ; McGill, Sarah K.
+作者: Feuerstadt, Paul ; Bullock, Jeffrey S ; Pardi, Darrell S ; El-Nachef, Najwa ; Bullock, Jeffrey S. ; Fischer, Monika ; McGill, Sarah K ; Borody, Thomas J. ; Davis, Ian ; Kassam, Zain ; Orenstein, Robert ; Silverman, Michael ; Louie, Thomas ; Grinspan, Ari ; Allegretti, Jessica R ; Allegretti, Jessica R. ; Pardi, Darrell S. ; Van Hise, Nick W. ; Khanna, Sahil ; Kelly, Colleen R. ; Misra, Bharat ; Borody, Thomas J ; Kelly, Colleen R ; Hota, Susy ; Khanna S, Sahil ; Budree, Shrish ; Yen, Eugene ; Van Hise, Nick W ; McGill, Sarah K.

 BACKGROUND & AIMS:Recurrent Clostridioides difficile infections (CDIs) remain common.
 While novel microbiome therapeutics gain approval, the efficacy of a full-spectrum, oral microbiome therapeutic is unknown.
 This study aimed to determine the safety and efficacy of CP101, an orally administered microbiome therapeutic, to restore a diverse microbiome and prevent recurrent CDI in a broad population.